 Although it can be hard to imagine sharing your flight with anything other than passengers and crew, it’s interesting to know that below your seat could be a panda being transported to its new home, a beautiful sculpture or an organ being sent to save someone’s life.
 Over time this list is sure to grow alongside the affordability of airtravel, and will no doubt contain more strange and unusual items that are transported via air each year!

-Written by Emma Bray - Recruitment Consultant - Shipping & Logistics at Alchemy Recruitment Ltd.
+Written by Emma Bray – Recruitment Consultant – Shipping & Logistics at Alchemy Global Talent Solutions.